 - Austin Gipson-Black

-Austin Gipson-Black of Texola has declared his candidacy for Oklahoma’s State House in District 55.
+Austin Gipson-Black of Texola is working to represent you in Oklahoma’s State House in District 55.

 “My story started when my twin brother and I were taken into DHS custody at two months old.
 After two years of being in foster care we were adopted by our parents, Kevin Black and Teressa Gipson.
 My dad worked as a teacher at Elk City High School for 27 years where he taught thousands of kids the importance of education and government.
 My mom worked for the Oklahoma Tourism and Recreation Department for 35 years where she greeted and helped guide every tourist who came through our beautiful state.
 My parents have lived lives dedicated to public service and taught me the importance serving others, as well as, the importance of community, faith, hard work, and service above self.”